ab-internal/ab-app-brands/.changeset/polite-cloths-stay.md

 "ab-app": patch
 ---

-Adding handling for delete operation in workflow dispatch
+Adding handling for delete operation in workflow dispatch, refactored to support other operations